joaoolucas/cairo-starknetedu-course/README.md

 ### Ex06 - Functions visibility

 Similar to the previous, call "assign_user_slot" and then call "external_handler_for_internal_function" that takes "0" as input (we know that the "0" is the correct input by looking at the contract code).
+Now go to "Read Contract" and check the correct value calling "user_values", then just put the result in "claim_points".

+### Ex07 - Comparing values

+For this exercise, we basically just need to look at the code of the contract.
+To call "claim_points" we need two values, "a_value" and "b_value".
+Checking the contract, we see that "a_value" has to bee a number different from 0, less than 75 and between 40 and 69.
+The "b_value" cannot be negative and must be less than 1.
+For example, a correct input would be 50 for "a_value" and 0 for "b_value".

+### Ex08 - Recursions level 1

+Here we're going to need to input an array at "set_user_values".
+Looking at the contract we find out that the array consists in a recursive function, and to call "claim_points" we need to the user_value as 10 in the slot 10.
+The code maps the variables recursively to set all the user_values, so at the end of the array it's start summing.
+In practice the values are stored in the slots every time the function is called and continuously from 0.
+So to make the user_value be 10 in slot 10, we will make the following input in "set_user_values": 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10

+If you want to check it, call the function "user_values" in "Read Contract".
+Now just call "claim_points" to finish this exercise.